Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Introduction

-In \cite{DJM11} a proof was given that spatially coupled measurement matrices, together with a suitable iterative decoding algorithm, the so-called {\em approximate message-passing} (AMP) algorithm, allows to achieve the information theoretic limits of compressive sensing in a wide array of settings.
+In \cite{DJM11} a proof was given showing that spatially coupled measurement matrices, together with a suitable iterative decoding algorithm, the so-called {\em approximate message-passing} (AMP) algorithm, allows to achieve the information theoretic limits of compressive sensing in a wide array of settings.
 The key technical idea is to show that the iterative system is characterized in the limit of large block sizes by a one-dimensional parameter (which in this case represents per-coordinate mean square error) and which can be tracked faithfully by {\em state evolution equations}.
-To ease the analysis the authors consider continuum state evolution equations.
-The discrete state evolution is then obtained by sampling the continuous state evolution equations.
-The most important ingredient of the proof is a construction of an appropriate free energy or potential function for the system such that the fixed points of the state evolution are the stationary points.
-It is then shown that if the under-sampling ratio is greater than the information dimension, then the solution of the state evolution becomes arbitrarily small.
-Suppose this did not happen.
-Then by perturbing slightly the non-trivial fixed point (the solution is ``moved'' inside) one can show that the potential strictly decreases.
-However, since the fixed point is a stationary point of the potential function, we get a contradiction.
+To ease the analysis the authors consider the continuum limit of the state evolution equations for the coupled system.
+The spatially discrete state evolution is then obtained by sampling the continuous state evolution equations.
+This is a strategy we also adopt.
+The most important ingredient of the proof is a construction of an appropriate free energy or potential function for the system such that the spatial fixed points of the coupled state evolution are the stationary points of the potential.
+It is shown that if the compressed sensing under-sampling ratio is greater than the information dimension, then the solution of the state evolution becomes arbitrarily small.
+The proof is by contradiction where one supposes that instead the system converges to an interpolating spatial fixed point.
+By perturbing slightly the interpolating fixed point (the solution is ``moved'' inside) one can show that the potential strictly decreases to first order with the perturbation.
+Since a spatial fixed point is necesarily a stationary point of the potential function, this gives a contradiction.
+The analysis in the present paper gives a sharp condition for the existence of an interpolating spatial fixed point and when the condition is not met the system is shown to exhibit travelling wave solutions that imply convergence of the system to the desired state evolution fixed point.